oceanmodeling/fabm-oxypom/ReadMe.md

 This setup uses the physical driver `GOTM` to simulate the water column dynamics in the Elbe estuary in 2005-2024.

-1. To run the testcase go to the directory `.\testcases`.
+1. To run the testcase go to the directory `./testcases`.

 The model is build with the script `gotm-installation.sh`, in where these variables must be defined: - `GOTM_DIR` base directory of GOTM source code - `FABM_DIR` base directory of FABM source code - `OXYPOM_DIR` base directory of OxyPOM source code